radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 ## Summary

 There are business benefits to offering fast, free, secure WiFi.
-You can count companies who have realized this
+Feel free to search for these articles, yourself.

-The bottom line is, if you care about the users of your network, if you want to keep their data secure and computing devices free of malware, and keep them coming back, use of a Captive Portal on your network should be eliminated.
+The bottom line is, if you care about the users of your network, if you want to keep their data secure and computing devices free of malware, and keep them coming back, use of a Captive Portal network should be eliminated.

 The era of insecure data transmission is over.
 The hijacking of web requests through MITM attacks and Captive Portal is no longer an acceptable practice.
 HTTPS is the